Candidate selection is a cornerstone of finding the best talent for your organization, but it can be a lengthy and costly process.

 - Posting a job offer & collecting applications: it may seem like you're not doing much at this stage of the game, but this is actually a crucial element in hiring the right talent.

 - Reviewing resumes: you screen CVs (unless you have TestGorilla!) and select candidates that you’ll be contacting.
+Many companies using resume screening software at this stage.

 - Performing skill assessments: this step helps you avoid skills mismatch and keep unconscious bias in check.
 Additionally, you save time by screening out candidates who don’t have the necessary core skills.